Speaker of the House of Commons (Canada)

 The speaker of the House of Commons (président de la Chambre des communes) is the presiding officer of the lower house of the Parliament of Canada.
-A member of Parliament (MP), they are elected at the beginning of each new parliament by fellow MPs.
-The speaker's role in presiding over Canada's House of Commons is similar to that of speakers elsewhere in other countries that use the Westminster system.
+A member of Parliament (MP), a speaker is elected at the beginning of each new parliament by fellow MPs.
+The speaker's role in presiding over the House of Commons of Canada is similar to that of speakers elsewhere in other countries that use the Westminster system.

-The 37th and current speaker of the House of Commons is Anthony Rota, since December 5, 2019.
+The 40th speaker of the House of Commons is Francis Scarpaleggia, who assumed the role on May 26, 2025.
 The speaker with the longest tenure is Peter Milliken who was elected for four consecutive terms lasting 10 years, 124 days.

 Role

 In Canada it is the speaker's responsibility to manage the House of Commons and supervise its staff.
 It is also the speaker's duty to act as a liaison with the Senate and the Crown.
 They are to rule over the house and have the government answer questions during the question period as well as keep decorum with the house.
-The speaker receives a salary of CA$274,500 ($185,800 as an MP in addition to $88,700 as speaker) and has use of a small apartment, in the House of Commons, and an official residence, The Farm, an estate located at Kingsmere in Gatineau Park, Quebec, across the river from Ottawa. for the management of the House of Commons campus, and the 2,000 individuals who work there.
-In 2015 the speaker managed a budget of $414 million.
+The speaker receives a salary of CA$309,700 ($209,800 as an MP in addition to $99,900 as speaker) and has use of a small apartment, in the House of Commons, and an official residence, The Farm, an estate located at Kingsmere in Gatineau Park, Quebec, across the river from Ottawa.

 Along with the Senate speaker, the speaker of the House is responsible for the Parliamentary Protective Service, which provides security to Parliament Hill with the Royal Canadian Mounted Police (RCMP).

 The term "speaker" originates from the British parliamentary tradition.
-The French term now used in Canada is président (president, chairperson, or presiding officer); the term orateur, a calque (literal translation) of "speaker" and formerly the term used in France for the Speaker of the House of Commons of the United Kingdom, was used until a few decades ago.
+The French term now used in Canada is président (president, chairperson, or presiding officer); the term orateur, a calque (literal translation) of "speaker" and formerly the term used in France for the Speaker of the House of Commons of the United Kingdom, was used until the early 1980s.

 The speaker and their deputies preside over debates of the House of Commons, invite particular members to speak, maintain order and decorum (including reproving members who misbehave), and make rulings on points of order and points of privilege.
 By parliamentary rule and tradition, all statements in the House are addressed to the speaker, never to another member.
 For example, one does not say, "Prime Minister, will you explain to this House...", or "Thank you for the question."
 Instead, one would say, "Mr. Speaker, will the Prime Minister explain to this House..." or "Madam Speaker, I thank the honourable member for her question."
 Members are not allowed to speak while the speaker is speaking, and must sit down when the speaker rises to speak.

-By convention, speakers are normally addressed in Parliament as "Mr. Speaker," for a man, and "Madam Speaker", for a woman.
+By convention, speakers are normally addressed in Parliament as "Mr. Speaker" (monsieur le président) for a man, and "Madam Speaker" (madame la présidente) for a woman; the speaker has also been addressed using the Inuktitut term ᐅᖃᖅᑎᑦᑎᔨ (Uqaqtittiji).
 Deputies of the speaker who are presiding at a given time are also addressed as "Mr./Madam Speaker."